robusta-dev/robusta/docs/catalog/triggers/elasticsearch.rst

-Elasticsearch Integration
+Elasticsearch
 #########################

-Robusta playbooks can run in response to `Elasticsearch/Kibana watchers <https://www.elastic.co/guide/en/elasticsearch/reference/current/how-watcher-works.html>`_ by using `webhook actions <https://www.elastic.co/guide/en/elasticsearch/reference/current/actions-webhook.html>`_.
+Robusta playbooks can run in response to `Elasticsearch/Kibana watchers <https://www.elastic.co/guide/en/elasticsearch/reference/current/how-watcher-works.html>`_ by using `Elasticsearch webhook actions <https://www.elastic.co/guide/en/elasticsearch/reference/current/actions-webhook.html>`_.

 A common use case is gathering troubleshooting data with Robusta when pods in your Kubernetes cluster write specific error logs.